pekkanikander/google-drive-personal-to-workspace-multiowner-migration/README.md

 2. **Move + Restore Copy** — files are moved (same ID now lives in the Shared Drive), then a same-name copy is recreated at the original location so collaborators still see a file there (the restored file gets a new ID).
 3. **Copy** — source files stay in place (original ID untouched) and a same-name copy with a new ID is created in the Shared Drive.

+At this stage, only 1 **Move** has been implemented.

-Move-based modes therefore keep historical links/bookmarks working because the underlying ID is preserved.
+Move-based modes keep historical links/bookmarks working because the underlying file IDs and therefore the URLs are preserved.
 The “restore copy” option merely replenishes the source location with a new-file-ID twin so collaborators are not surprised, whereas the pure copy mode leaves the original in place and only adds a new ID in the Shared Drive.

 Only Workspace-safe operations are used; ownership transfers remain disallowed.